commercetools-demo/contentools/cms/packages/content-item-renderer/README.md

 # Content Item Renderer

 A React component for dynamically rendering content items based on their content types in the CMS system.
+Supports both direct content item rendering and fetching content items by key.

 ## Installation